tackman/yurikure/rule-src/rule-en.md

 Sum of revealed Cotnrol Points is; A is 7, B is 6.
 It results winner is B.
 ```

-## Yuri Bigamy to end game
+## Yuri Polygamy to end game

-When no Fatal Couple is born in Kiss of Promise phase, check Yuri Bigamy is formed or not.
-Yuri Bigamy means "In 3 ore more girls group, all girls pair in group is couple".
+When no Fatal Couple is born in Kiss of Promise phase, check Yuri Polygamy is formed or not.
+Yuri Polygamy means "In 3 ore more girls group, all girls pair in group is couple".

 ```
-Example 1: When Akane and Shirakaba, Shirakaba and Kuroki, Kuroki and Akane are couples, Akane-Shirakaba-Kuroki's Yuri Bigamy is formed.
+Example 1: When Akane and Shirakaba, Shirakaba and Kuroki, Kuroki and Akane are couples, Akane-Shirakaba-Kuroki's Yuri Polygamy is formed.
-Example 2: When Sorai and Midorino, Midorino and Tsuge are couples and Sorai and Tsuge is not a couple, Sorai-Midorino-Tsuge is not a Yuri Bigamy.
+Example 2: When Sorai and Midorino, Midorino and Tsuge are couples and Sorai and Tsuge is not a couple, Sorai-Midorino-Tsuge is not a Yuri Polygamy.
-Example 3: Murafuji and Akane, Murafuji and Kuroki, Murafuji and Shirakaba, Akane and Kuroki, Akane and Shirakaba, Kuroki and Shirakaba are couples, Murafuji-Akane-Kuroki-Shirakaba forms Yuri Bigamy.
+Example 3: Murafuji and Akane, Murafuji and Kuroki, Murafuji and Shirakaba, Akane and Kuroki, Akane and Shirakaba, Kuroki and Shirakaba are couples, Murafuji-Akane-Kuroki-Shirakaba forms Yuri Polygamy.

 Note that already-coupled girl cannot confess to any other girl.
-Yuri Bigamy cannot be formed only by Confessions.
+Yuri Polygamy cannot be formed only by Confessions.
 ```

-When Yuri Bigamy is formed, the game ends and proceed to determinate winner.
-Winner is determined by sum of Suuport Points assigned to girls pairs included in Yuri Bigamy group.
+When Yuri Polygamy is formed, the game ends and proceed to determinate winner.
+Winner is determined by sum of Suuport Points assigned to girls pairs included in Yuri Polygamy group.
 Tie-break is also determined by revealed Control Points same as Fatal Couple's case.
 Less revealed player is winner.

 ## Game end by 9th turn

-When both Fatal Couple and Yuri Bigamy is not born at the end of 9th turn, winner is determined by existing couple(s).
+When both Fatal Couple and Yuri Polygamy is not born at the end of 9th turn, winner is determined by existing couple(s).
 Count Support Points (and Control Points to tie-break) same as Fatal Couple's case.

 # Misc rules